katanemo/Arch-Function/README.md

 For questions and support:
 - Open an issue in this repository
 - Visit our [Hugging Face Hub](https://huggingface.co/katanemo)
-- Check the [Katanemo organization](https://huggingface.co/katanemo) on Hugging Face
+- Check the [Katanemo organization](https://github.com/katanemo) on Github